Vincit/multi-user-test-runner/README.md

 This can't be used as a creator definitions or if the creator roles have one or more creators defined with existing user definition.

-## Ignoring test method for specified user definitions
+## Ignoring Test Method for Specified User Definitions

 It is also possible to run certain test methods with only specific user definitions by adding `@TestUsers` annotation to the test method.